Charged-Particles/cpu-v2/README.md

 Commands to run (in order):

-`nvm use` - switch to correct version of NodeJS
+- `nvm use` - switch to correct version of NodeJS

-`yarn` - install dependencies
+- `yarn` - install dependencies

-`yarn deploy-bufficorn zkSyncTestnet` - deploy to zkSync Testnet OR
+- `yarn deploy-bufficorn zkSyncTestnet` - deploy to zkSync Testnet OR
-`yarn deploy-bufficorn zkSyncMainnet` - deploy to zkSync Mainnet
+- `yarn deploy-bufficorn zkSyncMainnet` - deploy to zkSync Mainnet

-## Test
+## On-chain Bufficorn Test

+- `yarn test-bufficorn zkSyncTestnet` - test nesting of Trait NFTs into a Bufficorn (Testnet) OR
+- `yarn test-bufficorn zkSyncMainnet` - test nesting of Trait NFTs into a Bufficorn (Mainnet)

+## Hardhat Unit-Tests

 `yarn test`